Adam-Color/AppUsageGUI/README.md

 ## Contributing

-Contributions are welcome and needed on the Develop branch!
+Contributions are welcome and needed!
 Here is a TODO list:

-1. Add ways to analyze app usage data in the app
-2. Move to a single QT UI instead of multiple 'screens'
+* Optimize everything
-3. Add support for tracking more than one executable per session
+* Add support for tracking more than one executable per session

+#### Version 2 ('v2-change-to-pyqt6' branch):

+* Move to a single QT UI instead of multiple 'screens'
+* Add ways to analyze app usage data in the app